virginiebjt/ledmatrix-love/README.md

 CLK : PIN 23 GPIO 11 (SPI CLK)

-Troubleshooting : ensure that you've enabled the SPI kernel on your RPI (type sudo rpi-config in your terminal and navigate to interface)
+Troubleshooting: ensure that you've enabled the SPI kernel on your RPI (type sudo rpi-config in your terminal and navigate to interface)